 How much should I feed them?

-Your chickens also need grit to help with egg production, so make sure there is always some in easy reach for them at all times.
+Your Orpingtons also need grit to help with laying those lovely large brown eggs, so make sure there is always some in easy reach for them at all times.

 What can’t they eat?

 Chocolate and beans are the two main foods that shouldn’t be eaten by chickens.
 The phytohemagglutinin in beans can lead to fatalities and the theobromine in chocolate can cause heart problems.

 Moldy food that has bad bacteria in it should not be fed to chickens as it can make them very unwell.
 For this reason, it is illegal to feed your chickens leftovers in the UK.

 The most essential item you need to keep chickens is a coop, which should ideally be 0.5 m2 or 5 square feet per chicken.
 Their run needs 20 square feet (1.9 m2) per chicken.
 In the coop they should have a perch to sleep on and a wooden laying box for their eggs.

 Orpingtons roost at a height of between 2 feet to 4 feet (60cms – 120cms) off the ground, so this is a good height to erect their perch.